 If you keep up with this blog, you know that carrot lox is not only for bagels and ravioli … it’s also great atop rice bowls and in sushi!
 I have a few more carrot-lox based recipes I’ll be sharing here in the coming months, so I hope you’ll stay tuned!

-My carrot lox recipe, chopped and stuffed into a vegan pasta dough, then breaded and fried for a rich+indulgent appetizer.
+This carrot lox-stuffed ravioli uses my carrot lox recipe.
+The vegan lox is chopped and stuffed into a vegan pasta dough, then breaded and fried for a rich and indulgent appetizer.
 The pasta dough recipe makes way more than 12 raviolis, but all of the components below make 12 pieces, so feel free to double or triple them as desired.

 For the filling and ravioli